 I spent the day walking around, playing Disney games on my phone (I’m loyal, what can I say?) and watching 101 Dalmatians (love it) Tron: Legacy (such a good soundtrack, such a blahtastic plot), and all of Beauty and the Beast (best Disney movie ever).
 Usually on our trips, we don’t even turn on the TV once, and it’s been a long time since we hung out in a room long enough to watch an entire movie (or two).

 Eating cold pizza on a bed during “Be Our Guest” is not a bad way to spend a afternoon.

-That evening, Dad talked to a cast member who said he’d been working for 30 hours straight!
+In the evening, Dad talked to a cast member who said he’d been working for 30 hours straight, and they weren’t the only one.
 They really came through for us and judging from what people have reported from Irma, the cast members once again went above and beyond to keep everyone comfortable and safe.
 They even led a dance party in the lobby to close out the night.

 We hit all the gift shops, packed up, and called it a night—saluting to “Double galactic hero and a hurricane!”

 The next day, the skies and roads were really clear, and there was no sign that there’d just been a hurricane except for some big puddles and the occasional downed tree branch.
 As we left the hotel, we saw that the 91-year-old greeter was back to work.
 He hadn’t missed a beat, and he tipped his hat to me as we got on the bus.